mobiletoly/ktor-hexagonal-multimodule/README.md

 #### Adapters module

 Platform-specific code.
 Don't put any of your business logic here.
+This module implements platform specific functionality, such as database access or HTTP calls.
+Adapters module contains two logical parts - `driver` (primary adapters) and `driven` (secondary adapters).
+Primary adapters contain functionality that triggers business logic via `ports.input` interfaces, in our case this is ktor's web controllers (routes).
+To make it more obvious we put primary code in `adapters.primary` package (we don't do the same for secondary adapters, they reside high-level under `adapters` package).

 ###### Depends on
-- **ports** module.
-Adapters use this module to fulfill Domain need.
-For example Domain needs an access to persistent storage (and Domain does not care how data is stored) to add/delete/update Address Book item.
-In this case Domain will add its requirements into `ports.input` package and Adapters should fulfill these requirements.
-In our app Domain declares an interface `AddressBookItemRepository` and Adapters provides a database-specific implementation of this interface in `adapters.db.AddressBookItemRepositoryDbImpl` class.
-Also Domain needs to generate random AddressBook item and it adds this requirement via `ports.input.RandomPersonClient` interface and lets Adapters model to choose what method to choose (pick from database, generate using its own algorith etc).
-In our case Adapters decided to call free 3rd party REST service to fetch for random names and contact information and injects `RandomPersonHttpClient` via dependency injection.
+- **Ports** module.
+Adapters use this module to fulfill Core module needs.
+For example Core needs access to persistent storage (and Core module does not really care how data must be stored) to add/delete/update Address Book entries.
+In this case Core module will add its requirements into `ports.input` package and Adapters module should fulfill these requirements.
+For example in our app Core declares `AddAddressBookEntryUseCase` interface and Adapters provides a SQL database implementation of this interface via `AddressBookPersistenceAdapter` class.

 ###### What should be in adapters
-- Web Service controllers (in our app it is **ktor** handlers)
+- Web Service controllers (in our app it is **ktor** routes)
 - HTTP/REST clients
-- Kafka code to send or receive data
 - Database repositories to provide access to underlying database.
+- For example Kafka or ActiveMQ code to send or receive data.
 - DAO objects.
-Yes, DAO objects should not be in **ports** or **adapters** modules if they contain framework-specific code or annotations (e.g. JPA annotations).
-Exceptions can be made, for example Exposed SQL uses plain data classes and we decided to put them in **ports**, therefore we use this classes not only as DAO but as DTO objects as well (something that we transfer between Adapters and Domain).
-In your case you might want to consider using DAO objects in Adapters only and have transformers to convert DAO objects to DTO objects (DTO objects declared in `ports.output`).
+Yes, DAO objects should not be in Ports or Core modules.
+First of all, they can contain framework-specific code or annotations (e.g. JPA annotations).
+Second, you don't want to have your business entities to reflect database table layout.
+- DTO (Data Transfer Object) entities.
+It could be JSON payloads associated with HTTP request/response calls and they must be converted to business entities (declared in Ports module) before being passed to Core module (if needed).

 ###### What should not be in adapters
 - Avoid any business logic code

-#### App module
+#### Configuration module

 Application launcher.
 Should be a very simple code.
 Can contain application specific resources.
+Contains application configuration files as well.

 ###### Depends on
 All other modules.